It's Turtle Nesting Season in Northern Ontario

 Attempting to return the turtle to the side it came from will only create more miles for the turtle, and increase its chances of being run over, again.
 As well, never remove the turtle from its habitat and try placing it in one you feel would better suit it.

-If you come across an injured turtle, call it in to a local wildlife rehabilitation centre, who will assess the situation, provide proper handling instructions, and take the steps to have the turtle delivered to the appropriate centre for treatment.
+If you come across an injured turtle, call it in to Turtle Pond Wildlife Centre, who will assess the situation, provide proper handling instructions, and take the steps for treatment.

 About Northeastern Ontario Tourism